South Sanpete School District iPads which are issued for learning is not the same as the device purchased by consumers.

 However, because the content available online shifts constantly and incessantly, the filter needs human input and help.
 If you feel that any content accessed on the student iPad is inappropriate please

-Google Form that will alert the appropriate personnel.
+click here to fill out a Google Form that will alert the appropriate personnel.

 Content will be reviewed.